henriquedavid/VHDL/relogio-despertador-digital/README.md

 This project is from Logic Circuit subject, using VHDL.

 ## Input:

+The fitst input it's the digit that you want to place.

 | NÚMERO | ENTRADA (a) |
 |---|------------|
 | 0 | 1000000000 |